 The cumulative percentage column gives the percentage of students with grades less than or equal to the grade at the upper end of each interval.
-For example, for a grade of 70-75, the cumulative percentage is 51.1% of students.
-This means there are 51.1% of students with grade point averages of 75 or less.
-Similarly, there are 75.2% of students with grades up to 80.
+For example, for a grade of 70-74, the cumulative percentage is 51.1% of students.
+This means there are 51.1% of students with grade point averages of less than 75.
+Similarly, there are 75.2% of students with grades less than 80.
 Finally, once all those with grades of up to 85 plus are included, all 100% of students are included.